BrianPerel/librarySite/README.md

 1. create a new database in phpmyadmin (http://localhost/phpmyadmin/) by importing the database/ClientSchema.sql file
 2. import database/ClientData.sql file into phpmyadmin (click on the newly created db, click import tab, upload file)
-3. configure the XAMPP config file to your IP to allow google's recaptcha tool to function on the site
+3. configure the XAMPP Apache config (httpd.conf) file to set the replace the ServerName localhost value with your computer's IP address to allow google's recaptcha tool to function on the site.
+You will also have to open the website using your computer's IP address with the project and main page file name in the URL

 To run the webapp in the browser, follow these steps: